 McDonald’s come to mind when you think of indoor playlands.
 Sure, some moms are grossed out when they think of Micky D’s, but I’ve had pretty good luck.
 The playlands are free, but you should really buy lunch or a snack if you’re going to use them.
 The one in Des Peres on Manchester (near West County Mall) is especially nice because they don’t allow food in the playroom.

-Chick-fil-a in Arnold has a nice playroom, similar to a McDonald’s but a little smaller.
+Chick-fil-a in Arnold, Chesterfield and Sunset Hills has a nice playroom, similar to a McDonald’s but a little smaller.
 The room is glassed in, with just a bench for mom’s inside.

 Barnes and Nobles (at least the one’s I’ve been in lately) have a kid’s corner in the children’s book section.
 Some have great train tables.
 Bonus: free wi-fi for mom.
 Plus, you can still feel like a proper customer while just getting a magazine or paperback for the kid, instead of artery clogging fries.

-Whittle Shortline Railroad toy store in Valley Park has the biggest public train table we’ve seen.
-Unfortunately, it also looks like it hasn’t been updated in 10 years.
-Little boys won’t mind though.
-You can either pick up some track to take home or leave a donation in the potbelly stove.
+Frisco Train store in Valley Park has the biggest public train table we’ve seen.
+Your kids will love pushing trains around while you take a break and enjoy the free wi-fi.
+You can either pick up some train accessories (or a whole set) to take home or leave a donation in the potbelly stove.

 Toys R Us usually has a train table set up for kids to test, but I don’t know that I’d try to spend the afternoon here.
 You could get away with a few minute of fun here on your way to grab Play-Doh supplies.